 For tips on how to avoid the filing errors which commonly delay refunds, see Where's My Vermont Income Tax Refund?

 If you have an unclaimed refund from other tax years, find out how to claim it.

 If you chose direct deposit for your refund, you may see your refund a few days after your status has been updated to “We’ve released your refund.”
 Your financial institution may have additional processing times.
 If you chose to receive your refund by check, then it may take a few weeks to receive your refund by mail.

 Although we try to process your refund within the timeframes stated above, it may take longer due to our rigorous fraud detection procedures.
 Each year, the Department detects new schemes to commit tax refund fraud, and our staff works hard to stop criminals from stealing your refund.

-The Department employs many review and fraud prevention measures in order to safeguard taxpayer funds.
-Although uncommon, these measures may result in refund wait times in excess of 10 weeks.
+The Department employs many review and fraud prevention measures to safeguard taxpayer funds.
+These measures may result in refund wait times in excess of 10 weeks.
 We apologize for this inconvenience and are actively working to release these refunds.

 What You Can Do to Help Us Stop Fraud

 If we suspect fraud is being committed against you, we will send you a letter requesting verification of your identification.
 Please respond to our letter as soon as possible.
 The quickest way to respond is to visit myVTax and click “Respond to Correspondence.”

 Learn more about identity theft and tax refund fraud, how to detect it, how to avoid it, and how to report it if you believe you are a victim.

 I Still Don’t Have My Refund.
 What Should I Do Next?